Along the Route

 A sculpture by Michael Sandle depicting the wreck of the St. George was funded by the Isle of Man Arts Council and the Henry Moore Foundation and shows Sir William Hillary and his crew saving survivors from the shipwreck and honours the courage of lifeboat crews down through the ages.

-At the bottom of Victoria Street, near to the southern terminus of the tramway, stands the Jubilee Clock which commemorates the Golden Jubilee of Queen Victoria and was presented to the town and people of Douglas in 1887 by wealthy bank owner G W Dumbell.
+At the bottom of Victoria Street, near to the original southern terminus of the tramway, stands the Jubilee Clock which commemorates the Golden Jubilee of Queen Victoria and was presented to the town and people of Douglas in 1887 by wealthy bank owner G W Dumbell.

 Thirteen years later, his bank collapsed causing financial ruin for nearly 8,000 businesses and individuals on the Island, including the then owners of the Horse Tramway!